 - vegetable or peanut oil

-- Cube chicken breasts into bite size pieces, trimming away any excess skin that might be hanging on.
+- Cube chicken breasts into bite size pieces, trimming away any excess skin.

 - When ready to cook, start preheating oil in your fryer or deep pot to 375F degrees.

 - In a gallon size Ziploc bag, combine flour, powdered sugar, cornstarch, salt & pepper.

 - Give it a good shake to combine ingredients.

 - Add in cubed chicken, small batches at a time, to the flour mixture.

 - Seal and shake until chicken is coated.